2024-2025 Edition

 FILM104 Introduction to Collaborative Documentary Filmmaking

 In this immersive, time-intensive, hands-on introduction to the documentary film process, students will create compelling stories where real people are the protagonists and narratives are informed by real life.
 Through close study and analysis of feature-length and short documentaries, plus active research, writing, producing, directing, shooting, sound recording, editing, and re-editing, students work in three-person crews to rigorously explore the power and possibilities of nonfiction storytelling and record, engage with, and understand our present moment.
-Each fall, the course has a theme around which film screenings and student projects are organized; for 2023, the theme will incorporate sustainability and local environmental issues.
+Each fall, the course has a theme around which film screenings and student projects are organized; for 2024, our focus will be food, farming, and sustainability.
 Students should expect to spend up to 10 hours of work per week outside the class time shooting, editing, and working collaboratively with their classmates, including multiple weekends.
 Film production experience is not required.
-Lessons include how to craft a compelling nonfiction narrative based on interviews and research, how to build partnerships with the protagonists of the stories you want to tell, how to shoot on-camera interviews and observational footage, how to record and edit sound, and how to edit using Adobe premiere.
+Lessons include how to craft a compelling nonfiction narrative based on interviews and research, how to build partnerships with the protagonists of the stories you want to tell, how to shoot on-camera interviews and observational footage, how to record and edit sound, and how to edit using Adobe Premiere.
 Students will present works in progress in all phases of the creative process and actively participate in constructive critical discussions of one another's work.
+For more information about the course please visit: https://collaborativedocumentary.wescreates.wesleyan.edu/

 Offering: Host